thudfactor/thudfactor/src/posts/2023/06/article-typography/index.md

       link: https://creativecommons.org/licenses/by/2.0/
 ---

-“Thud factor” is a bit of academic slang for how loud the sound of your thesis hitting the floor.
+“Thud factor” is academic slang for how loud your thesis sounds when it’s thrown downstairs.
 When I first registered this domain in (let me check…) August of 2000 (‼️) my intent was to fill up the site with a whole bunch of text.
 I did actually do that once upon a time, but one thing I never really got right was the typography.

 That’s unfortuate because getting the basics of typography right is not that difficult and there are quite a few excellent examples to emmulate.
 I am still learning, still working on this site.
 But here’s some stuff about the basics.